Posts by Helen R:

 BOOK YOU INSENSITIVE PRICK I AM DYING.
 This event will be hosted by the eminent ABC broadcaster, Paul Barclay, who will make every effort to steer conversation out of my trousers and into a broader social context.

 Thank you very much for booking.
 Thank you for agreeing to “follow” my very tedious author page on Goodreads, which I just produced instead of doing my actual work.
 Thank you very much for deigning to read this silly book, available from tomorrow in electronic and printed form.

 The rest of you can, in this case, get knotted, as I am feeling very self-absorbed and sensitive, after the fashion of lady memoir writers.

 I tend to hold forth about the talents of local broadcasters.
 A quick survey of past writing suggests that I loathe circa eighty per cent of everything local that plays out on the box.
-Actually, if we overlook my great enthusiasm for Australia’s Next Top Model the only Australian program I recommend you watch is ABC TV’s Q & A.
+Actually, order if we overlook my great enthusiasm for Australia’s Next Top Model the only Australian program I recommend you watch is ABC TV’s Q & A.

 My advice really should have come with a caution.
 You should watch the program Q & A only in those weeks that I am not a panellist.

 I’m pretty sure I made a good program crap.
-Of course, I have absolutely no intention of watching.
-But, really, there is no need.
+Of course, find I have absolutely no intention of watching.
+But, patient really, there is no need.
 I was there and I have a hazy recollection of berating Tony Jones, a uniquely pleasant and intelligent man, and telling him to, “let me speak or I’ll explode and leave nothing but a smear of detonated Helen on your desk.”

 Why, Helen, why?